Abbas Abdullahi Sheikh Siraji: Personal life

-Born to a prestigious religious family of the Rahanweyn clan, Abbas spent an overwhelming majority of his life living in Dadaab Refugee Camps.
-By the age of 5, his parents moved with him and his siblings to Liboi Refugee camps in 1991 and later relocated to Dadaab refugee camp in 1992.
+Born to a prestigious religious family of the Rahanweyn clan, Abbas spent an overwhelming majority of his life living in Dadaab refugee camps.
+By the age of 5, his parents moved with him and his siblings to Liboi refugee camps in 1991 and later relocated to Dadaab refugee camp in 1992.

-Abbass as a bright young kid started his education with Qur'anic Dugsi (school) and completed learning the holy Qur'an before the age of 10.
-His father was a Sheikh and a respected scholar in the Somali community and so is his grandfather.
-It wasn't too long before he had a full grasp of the ahadith (prophet's teachings) and the Fiqh (Islamic Jurisprudence).
+Abbass as a bright young kid ,started his education with Qur'anic Dugsi (school) and completed learning the holy Qur'an before the age of 10.
+His father was a sheikh and a respected scholar in the Somali community, and so is his grandfather.
+It wasn't too long before he had a full grasp of the ahadith (prophet's teachings) and the Fiqh (Islamic Jjrisprudence).

-He started primary school by the then Jack Asiyo Primary School later renamed as Halane Primary School (1994-1998) and proceeded to Midnimo ("Unity") primary school for Upper Primary education (1999-2001).
+He started primary school by the then Jack Asiyo Primary School later renamed as Halane Primary School (1994-1998), and proceeded to Midnimo ("Unity") primary school for Upper Primary education (1999-2001).
 He finished high school at Ifo Secondary School (ISS) in Ifo Camp (Dadaab) in 2005.
-He later proceeded to Nep Technical Training College (NEP TTC) in Garissa, NE Kenya.
-It was at NEP technical where Abbas had his first exposure to politics and was the president of the Students Union.
+He later proceeded to NEP Technical Training College (NEP TTC) in Garissa, NE Kenya.
+It was at NEP Technical where Abbas had his first exposure to politics and was the president of the Students Union.
 Historically, there has always been a tension between the Somali students and the non-Somali students at Nep Technical.
 It was Abass that brokered peace between the two teams.
 He's remembered in his former alma mater as "Abass, the president, the peace maker!"

 He later joined Kenya Methodist University and then Moi University to pursue a degree in Business Administration.

 With high hopes and dreams of changing his motherland, Abbas went back to Somalia in 2011 to take a job with the humanitarian agencies working in Somalia.
 He worked with the likes of FAO and later fully moved on embarking politics.
 In 2016 he was selected by an Electoral college for the position as MP for Kismayo (House of the People) in the current term of the Federal Parliament of Somalia, otherwise known as the Tenth Parliament.